privaci/privaci.github.io/_posts/2018-03-14-ci_symposium_acammodation.md

 Phone: 510-845-8981 (general inquiries) <br/>
 Email: info@graduateberkeley.com <br/>

-Additional accomodation options and information can be found [here](https://www.law.berkeley.edu/about-us/visit/where-to-stay/)
+Additional accomodation options and information can be found [here](https://www.law.berkeley.edu/about-us/visit/where-to-stay/) (note that the mentioned rates may vary)

 <!--Local hotels sometimes offer discounted rates for Princeton guests and visitors.
 If you do not have a car, you also may wish to confirm whether the hotel will have shuttle service to campus when you are staying.
 Additional information and hotels can be found on the Princeton [travel site](http://travel.princeton.edu/guests).-->